 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (84 percent cheaper at launch).

 - More modern: Was introduced somewhat (3 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the A6500 comes out slightly ahead of the X1D (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 emerges as the winner of the match-up (15 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Hasselblad X1D and the Sony A6500 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X1D or the A6500 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.